 Micah Williams: Portrait Artist—This exhibition presents an unmatched look at New Jerseys itinerant portrait painter Micah Williams (1782-1837) and tells a story about the new America of the 19th century.
 For more information: Morven Museum & Garden, (609) 924-8144.

-April 19 to December 29 in Deerfield, Massachusetts:
+Now through December 29 in Deerfield, Massachusetts:

 Furniture Masterworks: Tradition and Innovation in Western Massachusetts—Furniture Masterworks: Tradition and Innovation in Western Massachusetts explores Western Massachusetts’s first 150 years of furniture-making with 58 objects drawn from Historic Deerfield’s collections that best exemplify the region’s signature contribution to American design history and emergence of national identity.
 The exhibition is a part of Four Centuries of Massachusetts Furniture, collaborative project of Historic Deerfield and ten other institutions that features exhibitions, lectures, demonstrations and publications to celebrate the Bay State’s legacy of furniture-making.
 Visit fourcenturies.org.
 For more information: Historic Deerfield, (413) 775-7214.